emptymalei/eerily/docs/references/index.md

 ## References

-In this section, we provide the references for the TESSA codebase.
+In this section, we provide the references for the TRAY codebase.